durrcommasteven/durrcommasteven.github.io/_posts/2024-12-10-healthcare-feels-like-a-scam.md

 I want to really quickly sketch out why this is actually completely consistent with insurance operating correctly.

-# Benevolent Health Insurance Incorporated (BenHeath)
+# Benevolent Health Insurance Incorporated (BenHealth)

 To show that the "insurance is a scam" feeling is kind of inevitable, let's first invent a perfect health insurance company, which I'm titling "Benevolent Health Insurance Incorporated", or "BenHealth" after its corporate rebrand.